X9Z0/adhoc_rust/README.md

 # ADHOC RUST

-this repository have some rust practices and small programs
+this repository have some rust practices problems and small programs